Self-confessed foodies who enjoy leisurely days exploring scenic countryside.

 For those with a sweet tooth, don't miss Cocoa Black chocolate boutique in Peebles, where you can enjoy indulgent tasty treats created by Ruth Hinks, the UK World Chocolate Master.
 Budding cooks can perfect their chocolate and pastry skills at The Chocolate & Pastry School.

 In Jedburgh, Born in the Borders is the premier foodie destination.
-Home to Scottish Borders Beer, they also have a well-stocked store packed with regional delights and an innovative café and restaurant.
+It’s home to a brewery, distillery and a well-stocked store packed with regional delights, as well as an innovative café and restaurant.